 Little Fires Everywhere Plot: What is it About?

 ‘Little Fires Everywhere’ revolves around two mothers: Mia and Elena.
-Mia is a nomadic artist who has a daughter named Pearl.
+Mia is a nomadic artist with a daughter named Pearl.
 Elena, on the other hand, is a mother of four and lives in a wealthy neighborhood called Shaker Heights.

-Soon, Mia finds out that the adopted baby of Linda, one of Elena’s friends belongs to her coworker, Bebe.
+Soon, Mia finds out that Linda’s adopted baby, one of Elena’s friends, belongs to her coworker, Bebe.
 Bebe had abandoned the baby since she did not have enough money to feed her.
 Linda and her husband had picked it up.
 A custody battle between Bebe and Linda ensues, pitting Mia and Elena against each other.

 Shaker Heights